Sparrrgh/Qemu-CGI-fuzzer/README.md

 I used [epi052 solutions to domenukk fuzzing101 exercises](https://github.com/epi052/fuzzing-101-solutions/) as a base for a lot of the fuzzer and took heavy inspiration from [TrackMania fuzzer](https://github.com/RickdeJager/TrackmaniaFuzzer/) for the grammar part.

-This fuzzer originally used a **custom version** of LibAFL 0.8.2 which added support for the MIPS architecture (at the time I used cargo 1.68.0-nightly).
-I ported it to work with version 0.14.1 of LibAFL with **minimal** testing (read, it might break).
+This fuzzer originally used a **custom version** of LibAFL 0.8.2 which I added support for the MIPS architecture (at the time I used cargo 1.68.0-nightly).
+I ported it to work with version 0.14.1 of LibAFL with **minimal** testing (reads, it might break).

 Its development and triage of a vulnerability found using it (for which I'm still waiting for CVE-id) is described in [this blog post](https://blog.sparrrgh.me/fuzzing/embedded/2025/01/26/fuzzing-embedded-systems-2.html).